 Sample 'Why Should We Hire You Over Other Candidates' Interview Answers

-1. I believe I am the best fit for the job because I have the five years of secretary experience you are looking for.
-With that being said- I also have a proven track record of going above and beyond my normal job description when the opportunity arises.
-For instance- my last boss wanted everyone in the office- all 20 individuals- to attend a conference in San Francisco.
-This entailed a lot of planning- including acquiring airfare and hotel accommodations for the weekend.
-No one else wanted to do it- so I stepped up- and whenever I was not engaged in my normal duties- I was hard at work taking care of this project.
-I managed to handle everything- and I even managed to come in under budget of what my boss gave me.
+- I believe I am the best fit for the job because I have the five years of secretary experience you are looking for.
+With that being said, I also have a proven track record of going above and beyond my normal job description when the opportunity arises.
+For instance, my last boss wanted everyone in the office — all 20 individuals — to attend a conference in San Francisco.
+This entailed a lot of planning, including acquiring airfare and hotel accommodations for the weekend.
+No one else wanted to do it, so I stepped up, and whenever I was not engaged in my normal duties, I was hard at work taking care of this project.
+I managed to handle everything, and I even managed to come in under budget of what my boss gave me.

-2. Even though I am a recent college graduate from UCLA- I still believe I have the experience and work ethic to be a true asset at your organization.
-For three years- I worked as a reporter at The Daily Bruin.
-While there- I had to work as part of a team to contribute story ideas and work independently.
+- Even though I am a recent college graduate from UCLA, I still believe I have the experience and work ethic to be a true asset to your organization.
+For three years, I worked as a reporter at The Daily Bruin.
+While there, I had to work as part of a team to contribute story ideas and work independently.
 I sought out stories I thought would be interesting to the general student body and scheduled interviews with numerous professionals.
-I even broke ground on writing a story about why construction on new buildings was being delayed- and it ended up being one of our most popular stories that year.
+I even broke ground on writing a story about why construction on new buildings was being delayed, and it ended up being one of our most popular stories that year.

-Now that you have a basis of forming your answer- you are more than ready to answer- "Why should we hire you over other candidates?"
+Now that you have a basis for forming your answer, you are more than ready to answer "Why should we hire you over other candidates?"

 - Career growth

 - New opportunities